ssidhu1994/Active-Directory-Home-Lab/README.md

 ![Screenshot 2024-03-16 160553](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/56de7c23-9b6a-4022-9f4d-48f915b324e9)

-9. <b>Create another virtual machine which will host Windows 10, Create local user and connect to private network:</b>  <br/>
+9. <b>Create another virtual machine that will host Windows 10.
+Create a local user and connect to a private network: </b>  <br/>

 Next, we will create a new VM server with Windows 10.
 Start by clicking new > name it CLIENT1 > Set hardware to your PC specifications.
 Once the server is created, click settings, and under network, change adapter 1 to Internal Network.
 This is because we configured the DHCP address on the main controller.
 This mimics a corporative network.
 Now start the new VM, browse to the location where you put the Windows.iso file, and click next.
 When it asks you to activate Windows, click "I don't have a product key" and follow the on-screen instructions.
 We will install Windows 10 Pro because it can join the domain, but Home can't.
 Custom install followed by next.
 We can skip all the setup options; if it asks for network, click "I don't have internet,"  followed by "continue with limited setup."
 Give a username of "user" for simplicity and no password; this will be our local user (later called CLIENT1), which we will connect to our domain server.